Gravitational-wave detection and parameter estimation for accreting black-hole binaries and their electromagnetic counterpart: Accretion term in the GW waveform

 Finally, we can compute the contribution of accretion to the GW phase in the stationary phase approximation, $ h \sim |h | \, e^{i \phi} $, at first order in perturbation theory, i.e. $ \phi \simeq \phi_{\rm GW} + \phi_{\rm acc} =2 \pi f \left( t_{\rm GW} +f_{\rm Edd}\, t^{(1)}_{\rm acc} \right) - \int_0^{t_{\rm GW}+f_{\rm Edd} \, t^{(1)}_{\rm acc}} 2 \, \omega_{\rm acc} \, {\rm d} t $.
 We find, again as a function of the GW frequency,

 In the expression above, the terms linear in frequency and independent of frequency can be reabsorbed in the definition of the time to coalescence $ t_c $ and the phase at coalescence $ \phi_c $, respectively.
+Eq.~\eqref{phaseA} tells us that the GW signal will be dominated by the effect of accretion if the frequency is sufficiently low.
+By comparing the size of the leading order phase term (0PN) in the vacuum waveform and the -4PN term induced by accretion, we find that accretion is the dominant effect at frequencies below

+While in Eq.~\ref{phaseA} we show all the terms of the expansion, we have verified that the -4PN term dominates.
+The inclusion of the 0PN term changes the results of the main text by less than $1\% $.
+This is expected since most of the binary evolution in the LISA band takes place at large separation/low frequencies.

 In the analysis presented in the main text we discarded the terms proportional to the drag coefficient $\xi$, which would add an additional parameter in our waveform and require proper modeling of the distribution of the gas and its velocity around the black holes.
 From the functional form of Eq.~\eqref{phaseA} we can see that neglecting the drag does not affect the frequency dependence of the GW phase, while it might affect the size of the effect.
 However, $ f_{\rm Edd} $ and $ \xi $ enter the two leading terms in Eq.~\eqref{phaseA} in different combinations, which would help disentangle the two effects.
 Indeed we checked that for generic values of $\xi$ the time and phase shifts presented in Fig.~\ref{fig:dphiacc} do not vary dramatically.